KarmaEssence/University-Pushdown-automaton/README.md

    - Issue 4 has been done by Kévin
    - Issue 5 has been done by Kévin
    - Issue 6 has been done by Léo
+   - Issue 7 has been done by Léo and Kévin

 ## Contributors